seohyun-hwang/onlineEncryptionHub/README.md

 My core cryptographic algorithms (PBKDF2, SHA-256, AES-256, CBC mode) are ***fully custom-rolled*** with no use of cipher libraries.
 While custom-rolled cryptography is unprofessional and highly vulnerable to side-channel attacks, I believed it to be worth the practice.
 The code for all my cryptography is found in `src/main/java/service/EncryptionService.java`.

-Because this project is an exclusively server-side application, I refrained from Message Authentication measures (such as AES-GCM and HMAC) which would have added significant security to the application but cannot be implemented on the Application layer without dedicated client-side software.
+This project is exclusively server-side, so I refrained from Message Authentication measures (such as AES-GCM and HMAC) which would have added significant security to the application but cannot be implemented on the Application layer without dedicated client-side software.

-The high-level implementation of these cryptographic algorithms in `src/main/java/service/userService` use a little help, as seen by 1. the import `java.security.SecureRandom` for better pseudorandom number generation and 2. the method call `java.security.MessageDigest.isEqual()` for constant-time array comparison.
+The high-level method-calling of these cryptographic algorithms in `src/main/java/service/userService` uses a little help, as seen by 1. the import `java.security.SecureRandom` for more-secure pseudorandom number generation and 2. the method call `java.security.MessageDigest.isEqual()` for constant-time array comparison.

 All Rest API communication to the frontend is found in `src/main/java/controller/UserController.java`.

 All unit-tests are found in `src/test/java/com.example.encryptMsg/`.
+Mockito is the mocking framework used in `UserControllerTest.java` and `UserServiceTest.java`.

 ### Backend development tools
 Java 21, SpringBoot 4.1.0, Maven 4.0.0, Jar packaging, Properties configuration